erhanersoz/JavaScript30/01 - JavaScript Drum Kit/README.md

 }
 ```

-Audio element and key element are select by e.keyCode (code of the key pressed)
+Audio element and key element are select by e.keyCode (code of the key pressed).

 :loud_sound: Audio plays.